How to Use This Calculator

 Identify Your Local Living Wage Accurately

 Living wages vary significantly by location and household composition.
-Use reliable local resources or tools like the MIT Living Wage Calculator to get the most accurate benchmark for your specific area and family size.
+Use the MIT Living Wage Calculator or similar tools to find the most accurate benchmark for your area and family size.

 Explore Supplemental Income Options